 - Become accustomed to addressing technical and musical concerns at the same time; dynamics, phrasing, pedalling and articulation are imperative and should be given much thought when practising.
 Here’s some more information about articulation, tonal production and pedalling.

 I wish you well on your musical journey during 2016, and I hope these few tips might plant the seed for fruitful piano playing.
-Don’t forget to play to friends and family (or anyone else who will listen) regularly – performance practice is key to making you an effective communicator.
-Explore various piano courses (there are many both in the UK and abroad) and seek a very good teacher (if you don’t already have one) – the secret to real improvement is finding the right coach.
+Don’t forget to play to friends and family regularly – performance practice is key to making you an effective communicator.
+Explore various piano courses and seek a very good teacher – the secret to real improvement is finding the right coach.
 Good luck!

 Melanie Spanswick has written and published a wide range of courses, anthologies, examination syllabuses, and text books, including Play it again: PIANO (published by Schott Music).
 This best-selling graded, progressive piano course contains a large selection of repertoire featuring a huge array of styles and genres, with copious practice tips and suggestions for every piece.